amirHossein5/laravel-components/README.md

-This package provides ready to use pagination components, with multiple theme according to your taste using tailwindcss.
+This package provides ready to use pagination components using tailwindcss, with multiple theme according to your taste.

 for example instead of :